 James Stewart, tenor James joined Solaris in 2017, and he may be familiar to many as a host on Vermont Public Radio Classical.
 He has sung in choirs since he was a child, and has been a choir director since the age of fifteen.
 James is active as a composer of diverse musical genres, and among other accomplishments, holds a Doctorate of Musical Arts from The Hartt School of Music (Connecticut) in composition.

-John Trackey, bass A new member of Solaris this season, Jake has been active in several choral and instrumental ensembles while at Saint Michael’s College, such as the College’s Chorale, Liturgical Choir, and Jazz Band; he earned a Bachelor of Arts degree in History and Classic Languages there.
+John Trackey, bass Jake, who joined Solaris in 2018 was active in several choral and instrumental ensembles while at Saint Michael’s College, including the College’s Chorale, Liturgical Choir, and Jazz Band; he earned a Bachelor of Arts degree in History and Classic Languages there.
 He is currently absorbed in translating texts in classical Latin, Greek, and French, and has an avid interest in Medieval and Renaissance music.

 Linda Wheeler, soprano Linda has been active in choral singing since her school days, and has studied vocal technique with several teachers, currently with Sarah Cullins.
-In addition to being a charter member of Solaris, Linda also sings with Bella Voce (since 2004), Cantiamo (2009), Vermont Symphony Orchestra Chorus, College Street Congregational Church, and Friends of Robert Decormier.
+In addition to being a charter member of Solaris, Linda also sings with Bella Voce (since 2004), Cantiamo (2009), Vermont Symphony Orchestra Chorus, and College Street Congregational Church.

 ©2019 Solaris Vocal Ensemble